 The academic programme

-• Four special subject courses (two for each week)
+• Four courses (two per week)

 • Evening talks